 Academic growth and the online age

 - 1970s through the 2010s: IU campuses add a number of schools, including the School of Public and Environmental Affairs (1972) and the School of Optometry (1975).
 Today IU is in the midst of its largest academic restructuring in nearly 100 years.
-Since 2012, the university has established or reconfigured seven schools: the Lilly Family School of Philanthropy and the Richard M. Fairbanks School of Public Health at IUPUI, and the School of Public Health, the School of Informatics and Computing, the School of Global and International Studies, the School of Art and Design, and The Media School in Bloomington.
+Since 2012, the university has established or reconfigured seven schools: the Lilly Family School of Philanthropy and the Richard M. Fairbanks School of Public Health at IUPUI, and the School of Public Health, the School of Informatics, Computing, and Engineering, the Hamilton Lugar School of Global and International Studies, the School of Art, Architecture, and Design, and The Media School in Bloomington.

 - 1989: IU offers its first online class.

 - 2018: IU Fort Wayne joins the university system.